rozifus/rozifus-cljs-lib/README.md

 # rozifus-cljs-lib

-A Leiningen template for cljs libs with doo testing.
+A Leiningen template for ClojureScript libraries with Doo testing.

 ## Usage